Complete Golf Store Business Logo

 As these are the cheapest golf balls to produce, they are constructed to maximize durability and are usually found on mini golf courses and driving ranges.

-It is also a popular option among novice golfers.
-This is because they tend to give a soft feel when hit and are durable and budget-friendly.
+It is also a popular option among novice golfers because they are durable and budget-friendly.

-However, these are not commonly used in the game as they do not offer sufficient distance compared with the rest of the models due to their low compression rate.
+However, these are not commonly used in the game as they do not offer sufficient distance compared to the rest of the models due to their low compression rate.

 Two-Piece Golf Balls:

-Two-piece balls are the popular options that most golfers prefer to use.
-This is because it gives a better-shot distance, a firmer feel, and more excellent durability.
-High handicap players, seniors with slow swing speeds, and beginners use this model.
+Two-piece balls are the popular option that most golfers prefer to use.
+They give a better shot distance, a firmer feel, and more durability.
+High-handicap players, seniors with slow swing speeds, and beginners use this construction.

-These models have a thin covering made of two layers and contain a larger core.
+These balls have a thin cover made of two layers and contain a larger core.
 The solid core contains high-energy resin or acrylate, which is further concealed using a cut-proof and tough blended cover.
-It gives this ball more distance by decreasing the slice and hook of the tee.
-Next, it has a covering made using either Surlyn or a similar material.
+It also has a covering made using either Surlyn or a similar material.

 The two-piece construction model enhances the quantity of energy the club can transfer to the ball.
-In turn, it powers the shots and moves the ball forward to obtain a more considerable distance.
-However, note that they are not that easy to control when compared with the softer feel options and do not spin a lot.
+In turn, it powers the shots and moves the ball forward to obtain more distance.
+However, these balls are not that easy to control, compared to the softer feel options and do not spin a lot.
 The top two-piece models are Titleist Velocity, Srixon Soft Feel, and The Bridgestone e5.

 Three-Piece Golf Balls:

-These models come with better spins and have a softer feel, which gives the player greater control over the ball flight and around the greens.
-When the manufacturer includes more layers to the ball, it creates better spin separation advantages.
-This results in a higher customized performance for the driver when compared with the wedges or iron.
-There are glow-in-the-dark three-piece golf balls on the market but the best three-piece balls are the Titleist Pro V1 and the Srixon Z-Star.
+These models come with better spins and have a softer feel, which gives the player greater control over the ball’s flight and around the greens.
+When the manufacturer includes more layers to the ball, it creates better spin advantages.
+This results in a higher performance for the driver when compared with wedges or irons.
+There are glow-in-the-dark three-piece golf balls on the market but some of the best three-piece balls are the Titleist Pro V1 and the Srixon Z-Star.

 A Titleist golf ball on a golf course near a golf hole and flag